Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ## Verify Your Identity by Email (KYC)

 Once you've created your account, an email will be sent to the email address you've chosen in the account creation process.
-To verify your email, go on your email account and open the email sent by *info@openkyc.live* with the subject *Verify your email address*.
+To verify your email, go on your email inbox and open the email sent by *info@openkyc.live* with the subject *Verify your email address*.

 In this email, click on the link *Verify my email address*.
 This will lead you to a *login.threefold.me* link.
 The process should be automatic.
 Once this is done, you will receive a confirmation on screen, as well as on your phone.